Tech

 One does not simply start fabricating semiconductors.

 Elon Musk likes to do hard things.
 Electric cars, reusable rockets, massive data centers, robots — all considered insanely difficult challenges that his businesses have (at least partially) pulled off.
-But Musks’s ambitious Terafab chip manufacturing project might end up being his most technically difficult challenge yet.
+But Musk’s ambitious Terafab chip manufacturing project might end up being his most technically difficult challenge yet.

 This weekend’s livestream announcing the joint venture between SpaceX, xAI, and Tesla was full of sizzle but light on details.
-Musk was mainly trying to make the case that his collection of companies are up to the challenge, having “done the impossible before,” listing off the many firsts that those companies had delivered.
+Musk was mainly trying to make the case that his collection of companies are up to the challenge, having “done the impossible before,” listing off the many firsts that those companies have delivered.

 But it’s important to note here: one does not simply start fabricating state-of-the-art semiconductors.

-Musk had previously said the project is targeting 2 nanometer chips — considered the most densely-packed, advanced chips in the world — but did not mention that target in this event.
+Musk had previously said the project is targeting 2-nanometer chips — considered the most densely packed, advanced chips in the world — but did not mention that target in this event.
 How could Musk’s Terafab manufacture such advanced chips?

 ASML’s EXE:5000 EUV system.